 Some people are willing to do anything to get a good deal on a house, and that includes buying a home that has fire damage.
-This could be an awesome investment because homes that require any kind of fire damage cleanup are vastly undervalued and can even be negotiated down from their already low prices.
+This could be an awesome investment because homes that require any kind of fire damage cleanup are vastly undervalued, and you can negotiate from their already low prices.
 There are some things to know about buying a home that needs fire damage cleanup and here are some of the more important points.

 Amount Of Damage

 The amount of damage can determine whether the home is worth purchasing and flipping or not.
 If you were planning on gutting all the cosmetic pieces of your home, then it wouldn’t be too much of a big deal if the fire scorched some carpet and walls.
 However, if the damage goes deeper than that to the subfloors, the two by fours, the pipes, or the HVAC, then you could be dealing with a big problem that might not be worth the time or money.
 You could get very lucky and your fire damage cleanup area could be limited to one or two rooms, but if it extends to several areas of the home, to the roof or to the foundation, you might have a very expensive problem to fix.